Lexogen-Tools/idemuxcpp/README.rst

 *disallowed*.

-3. Running idemux
+3. Running idemuxCPP
 =================
-Once you have installed the tool you can run it by typing ``idemux`` in the terminal.
+Once you have installed the tool you can run it by typing ``idemuxCPP`` in the terminal.

-Idemux accepts the following arguments:
+idemuxCPP accepts the following arguments:
 ::

     required arguments: